official-LloydLewis/ListManager/README.md

 ---

-Make sure to review and adjust based on your project’s needs!
+Feel free to adjust or expand any sections as needed!